Faster cosmological analysis with power spectrum without simulations: Theory

 However, there are also caveats --- we need to multiply the compression matrix with the model power spectrum at every step.
 This could cancel out the potential speed-up.
-Therefore, we will also test whether the MOPED compression is able to speed up the posterior sampling.
-The second caveat is, theoretically, the compression matrix needs to be generated with the best-fit parameters for the compression to be lossless. \citet{Heavens_2000} found that using parameters that are different from the best-fit only marginally increases the credible regions.
-We demonstrate that the same is true here in the remainder of this work, which is extremely useful in our case because we aim to presume ignorance of what the best-fit parameters are when generating the analytical covariance matrix and the compression matrix.
+The second caveat is that theoretically, the compression matrix needs to be generated with the best-fit parameters for the compression to be lossless. \citet{Heavens_2000} found that using parameters that are different from the best-fit only marginally increases the credible regions.
+We demonstrate that the same is true here in the remainder of this work.
+This is extremely useful in our case because we aim to presume ignorance of the best-fit parameters when generating the analytical covariance matrix and the compression matrix.